AvanteGov/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive sites respond to breakpoints but with hardcoded values, whereas responsive sites respond to breakpoints with fluid values.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first implies using “min width” parameters in media queries so the site is intended for mobile visitation and scales UP accordingly.
+Desktop first would be the inverse of such, utilizing “max width” parameters to scale the site DOWN for mobile viewers from a desktop view.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This allows for the rem units to be based of a relative base scale of 10px per the 10/16 proportion.

 4. How would you describe preprocessing to someone new to CSS?

+Pre-processing is the method of utilizing a framework and compiler to write a CSS framework language and translate the code into readable CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Being able to create mixins for site styling is my personal choice.
+Inheritance of items is still confusing for me to mentally track—but bracket pair colorizer helps a great deal.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.